ARTICLE I – NAME

 The name of this not-for-profit organization is: Missouri Association of Natural Gas Operators, Inc., hereinafter referred to as MANGO, formerly known as the Missouri Gas Utilities Technical Committee, Inc. (MGUTC).

 ARTICLE II – PURPOSE

-The purpose of MANGO is to work with the Missouri Public Service Commission for the mutual benefit of all Gas Utilities in the state of Missouri (primarily to improve the safety and training of all Gas Utilities), and all other legal powers permitted a Nonprofit Corporation.
+The organization is organized exclusively for charitable, religious, educational, and scientific purposes under section 501 (c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
+MANGO will primarily accomplish this by working with the Missouri Public Service Commission for the mutual benefit of all Gas Utilities and citizens of the state of Missouri (primarily to improve the safety through education and training of all Gas Utilities and the General Public), and all other legal powers permitted a Nonprofit Corporation.

 ARTICLE III – MEMBERSHIP